 Medication If your child needs any medication while at school we must have the doctor’s form he signs and a permission form from you.
 We are not allowed to administer over the counter medication.
 Please bring a mosquito repellent for your child and place them on the front porch.
 Spray your child before coming in.
 Health Department does not allow us to spray any chemicals on your children.

 Snack and lunch Lunch - we have a no sugar policy.
 Children can either drink milk or water only.
 If you send in milk with your child you need to send another cup with water .Not all the cups are transparent and we don’t want children to be drinking warm milk.
 If you would like to bring an additional snack, you are always welcome to.
+If your child is attending our summer program, please pack a lunch every day.
+We will begin cooking lunch and providing snack daily at the start of September.

 Line Leader The teacher will rotate line leaders.
 We ask that your child bring an item that is educational, please no toys. (photos from vacation, a special book, etc.)